The October 10, 2018 deadline for New Jersey to comply with the Real ID Act has been extended again — this time until October 10, 2019.

-According to the Department of Homeland Security (DHS), New Jersey has had an extension for REAL ID enforcement, allowing Federal agencies to accept driver licenses and identification cards from New Jersey at Federal facilities, nuclear power plants and federally regulated commercial aircraft until October 10, 2018.
+According to the Department of Homeland Security (DHS), New Jersey has been granted another extension for REAL ID enforcement, allowing Federal agencies to accept driver licenses and identification cards from New Jersey at Federal facilities, nuclear power plants and federally regulated commercial aircraft until October 10, 2019.

-Unless the federal government affords New Jersey another extension, beginning October 10 NJ citizens will need more than their state-issued driver license to board domestic flights.
+After October 10, 2019 NJ citizens will need more than their state-issued driver license to board domestic flights.

 Other federally accepted forms of I.D. for domestic air travel include the U.S. Passport Book or Passport Card.
 Travelers who do not already possess a U.S. Passport may want to consider applying for one or both.
 The Passport Book also allows you to fly internationally, while the Passport Card limits you to domestic air travel and/or international travel by land or sea ports of entry.